crs904620522/PlaneNet/README.md

 ##### Dataset:

 Light Field Dataset: We use [HCI 4D Light Field Dataset](https://lightfield-analysis.uni-konstanz.de/) for training and test.
-Please first download light field dataset with its full-view depth information, and put them into corresponding folders in ***data/HCInew***.
+Please first download light field dataset, and put them into corresponding folders in ***data/HCInew***.

 #### PlaneNet